 Tax Credits and Other Incentives.
 Massachusetts law provides for a variety of tax credits that may be applied against corporate excise or personal income taxes due, as applicable under relevant law.
 These credits are designed as benefits for specified economic activities as a means to encourage such business in the state.
 Certain of these credits, to the extent not used to reduce a current tax liability, may be carried forward, transferred or refunded, as specified in the applicable statute.
 In addition, certain statutory provisions may also provide an exemption from sales and use taxes for qualifying expenditures, or other specified tax benefits.
-The Governor annually files a "tax expenditure budget" that provides a list, description and revenue estimate of various tax credits and incentives.

 In July, 2007, the Commonwealth revised its film tax credit to provide tax credits of 25% of certain production costs incurred by film production companies in Massachusetts that incurred at least \$50,000 of film production costs in the state.
 Such production companies were also granted a sales and use tax exemption for goods purchased in the Commonwealth.
 A film production company may elect either to transfer all or part of its production credit to another taxpayer or to claim a refund of 90% of the amount that is not currently used.
 There is no cap on the amount of film tax credits that may be claimed.
 Under current law, the film tax credit will expire on January 1, 2023.
 Since the program's inception, approximately \$411.0 million in tax credits have been approved or are currently in the process of being approved by the Department of Revenue (figures are preliminary).
-The Department of Revenue estimates that the tax credits reduced fiscal 2007 tax revenues by approximately \$11.9 million, fiscal 2008 tax revenues by approximately \$10.5 million, fiscal 2010 tax revenues by approximately \$90.8 million, fiscal 2011 tax revenues by approximately \$45.4 million, fiscal 2012 tax revenues by approximately \$55.7 million, fiscal 2013 tax revenues by approximately \$77.8 million and fiscal 2014 tax revenues by between \$70 million, not including any offsetting tax revenue from the film-related economic activity generated by the tax incentives.
+The Department of Revenue estimates that the tax credits reduced fiscal 2007 tax revenues by approximately \$11.9 million, fiscal 2008 tax revenues by approximately \$10.5 million, fiscal 2009 tax revenues by approximately \$110.0 million, fiscal 2010 tax revenues by approximately \$90.8 million, fiscal 2011 tax revenues by approximately \$45.4 million, fiscal 2012 tax revenues by approximately \$55.7 million, fiscal 2013 tax revenues by approximately \$77.8 million and fiscal 2014 tax revenues by between \$70 million and \$90 million, and will reduce fiscal 2015 revenues by between \$70 million and \$90 million, not including any offsetting tax revenue from the film-related economic activity generated by the tax incentives.
 Virtually all of the reduction in tax payments resulting from credits that have been transferred or sold is reflected in the insurance, financial institutions, public utilities, and corporate tax categories.
 The Department of Revenue is required to prepare an annual report of the impact of the film tax credit.
+The Governor filed legislation on March 4, 2015 that would phase out the film tax credit program by July 1, 2017.